yeasy/learning_pickleball/10_lob_en.md

 Lobing the ball can be practiced in several ways:

 * Multi-ball practice: repeatedly Lob the ball to correct the trajectory and landing point;
-* Ball feeding practice: The assistant player gives balls in different positions to carry out ball Lobing training.
+* Ball feeding practice: The assistant player gives balls in different positions to carry out the lobing training.

+## How to Defend a Lob
+When the opponent lobs the ball, you should first quickly judge whether you can jump and volley the ball back.
+If you can, use the power from wrist turning and finger tightening to press the ball down, targeting the opponent feet or far space.

+If not, you should quickly turn to the forehand side, and run back to the position the ball is flying to.
+Wait for the ball to land and bounce, and then hit it back.
+Usually you can use Drop to return the ball in this situation, and run to the net following the ball